-Tesasini Park is a planned waterfront park that will be located on the north bank of the Ottawa River next to the Chaudières Bridge.
-It will be the second of three parks to be built on the shores of the Ottawa River, as part of the Zibi development.
+Tesasini Park is a waterfront park located on the north bank of the Ottawa River next to the Chaudières Bridge.
+It is the second of three parks being built on the shores of the Ottawa River, as part of the Zibi development.

 Revitalizing the islands and shorelines of the historic Ottawa River and increasing public access to these places are among the NCC’s priorities.